lornebb/Building-Block-Body/README.md

 ### Developer Goals

-* Collect a database of excersises.
+* Collect a database of exercises.
 * Open communication with users via in-site email.
 * Generate useful analytics of data collected.